Putnam-Lab/Lab_Management/Lab_Resourses/Equipment_Protocols/Presens_Oxy10_Respirometry_Manual.md

 Click Save
-Make sure the new sensor is highlighted and click the desired channel you want to pair with Click Assign
+Make sure the new sensor is highlighted and click the desired channel you want to pair with Click Assign - ADD PHOTO HERE
 Your new Sensor should be paired with the desired channel

 3. How to set a user
 Click Users on the tool bar
 Choose default user with default parameters

 How to Launch and Record Measurements:
-Ensure the channel has a measurement, sensor, and user (default) Click on the channel and click Live View
+Ensure the channel has a measurement, sensor, and user (default) - ADD PHOTO HERE Click on the channel and click Live View
-Make sure to change:
+Make sure to change: - ADD PHOTO HERE
 Units to μmol/L
 Set Salinity to the value of the seawater you are measuring (e.g. 36%) The click Start

+repeat for each sensor you are using

 <a name="Calibrate"></a> **Probe Calibration**
+ADD CONTENT FROM HERE https://github.com/SilbigerLab/Protocols/blob/master/Physiological_Parameter_Protocols/Protocols/Respirometry_Protocol/PreSens_SOP.md
+ADD TEXT HERE
+- ADD PHOTO HERE

 <a name="Stir"></a> **Stirring System Setup**

 Check all orings connecting the drive motor to the stirplate for cracks.
-Lubricate with X silicon
+Lubricate with silicon before each run as needed

 1. Unscrew the cap of the sealed battery compartment on the underside of the respirometer and locate the red and black cables.
 ADD PHOTO HERE Attach the red clip to the positive terminal (marked in red) on the battery and the black clip to the negative terminal (marked in black).
 	1. The connection point of the black wire is very delicate.
 Rough handing or too much tension on the wires from twisting may disconnect the wire from its base, requiring soldering to reattach the the metal foot of the wire to the metal point on the base.
 If this disconnectin occurs, see [**Troubleshooting**](/Coral_Physiological_Parameter_Protocols/Protocols/Respirometry_Protocol/Troubleshooting_Guide.md).